 Canadian senior citizens are eligible to receive a wide range of tax benefits, including a few not available to younger taxpayers.
 Combined with other tax credits, such as the basic personal amount, that all Canadian taxpayers are eligible to receive, these credits mean senior citizens can save more on their taxes.
 Randy Larson of Focused Bookkeeping in Vancouver, British Columbia, a certified bookkeeper with more than 17 years of experience, says that senior citizens are commonly entitled to receive tax benefits for pension income, medical expenses and disabilities.

 You are allowed to claim a credit if you were 65 or older at the end of the tax year.
-Your net income on your tax return must also be less than $89,421.
+Your net income on your tax return must also be less than the threshold of the tax year.
 The age amount you can claim depends on your net income reported on line 23600.
 The age amount is reported on line 30100 as part of your non-refundable tax credits.
 This means that you will receive a 15% reduction on your federal tax.

 Medical expenses are a significant cost for anyone.
 But as people get older, the need for medical care increases and that portion you pay adds up for medical costs.
 Larson said people are allowed to claim medical expenses that aren’t reimbursed if they exceed 3 percent of income.

 The CRA allows people to claim a wide range of medical expenses — some of them obvious and others, not so much.
 You may include your prescription medication costs and the amounts you pay to your doctors, for instance.
 You can also include more obscure medical expenses, such as air conditioning, bathroom aids and book page-turning devices.
 When you list your medical expenses, you must be able to account for each cost with documentation.
 “You must keep your receipts,” Larson pointed out.